sjmulder/rpms/README.md

  - [nostt](https://github.com/sjmulder/nostt), a command line NOS Teletekst reader

-Built RPMs are uploaded to their respective packages.
+Built RPMs are uploaded to their respective projects.
+Tags are created for every RPM release.